zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/newmechanics.md

 You can have conversations with any NPC from a distance!
 Press the *B* key to initiate Remote Interactions!
 This allows you to have full conversations with any NPC without being next to them, opening up a huge door for immersion in many situations.
 You can use this against enemies as well, potentially opening up new strategies in combat!

+## Use your Follower Menu

+With the `H` Key, you can open the quick follower menu.
+Here, you can tell all or selected followers to wait, follow, teleport, or open their inventories.
+This is a very quick way to interact with your followers!

+## Recruit more than one follower with "Leadership" Speech perks

+By default, you can only recruit one follower at a time.
+If you take the **"Leadership"** perks in the Speech tree, however, you will be able to recruit one more follower.

+There are three separate Leadership perks, each unlocking an additional follower slot after you have unlocked all three perks in that tree.
+Start with the perk at the bottom!

 ## Knock on doors

 If you interact with a locked door in non-hostile areas, you are given the option to knock on the door instead of pick the lock.
 If there is an NPC inside, there is a chance they will let you in!
 This chance is improved dramatically if you have a relationship of some type with the NPC who owns the dwelling.